 The leaves are the medicinal part and should be harvested while the plant is in bloom and dried in the shade.

-The Liverwort plant is considered to be endangered in many areas, though it's broad, dark-green leaves can still be found in temperate forests and grasslands across the world.
-Many early herbalists treated the plant dismissively, and modern science has yet to widely investigate the qualities ascribed to it centuries past.
+The liverwort plant is considered to be endangered in many areas, though it's broad, dark-green leaves can still be found in temperate forests and grasslands across the world.
+Many early herbalists treated the plant dismissively, and modern science has yet to widely investigate the qualities that have been ascribed to it for centuries.

 Preparations of liverwort are now primarily used for liver ailments.
 Herbalists may occasionally provide a topical rinse or liniment of the herb for skin conditions.
 Owing to the lack of scientific evidence confirming the actions of liverwort, it may be best thought of as a gentle tonic for the liver, instead of a primary remedy.

-Active Constituents Primary constituents of prepared hepatica include flavonoids and saponins.
+Primary constituents of prepared hepatica include flavonoids and saponins.
 Saponins are also found in a number of more widely known medicinal herbs including ginseng, soybean and onions.
-Saponins have shown immuno-modulating, anti-inflammatory, and expectorative properties.
-This suggests early uses of Liverwort in lung illnesses were correct.
+Saponins have shown immuno-modulating, anti-inflammatory, and expectorant properties.
+This suggests early uses of liverwort in lung illnesses were correct.

-Flavonoids are considered the active constituents of Liverwort and include flavo-glycosides, anthocyan, and lactone-forming glycosides.
+Flavonoids are considered the active constituents of liverwort and include flavo-glycosides, anthocyanins, and lactone-forming glycosides.
 Anthocyanins are what give red fruit its colour.
 They have been investigated extensively for anti-inflammatory action with positive results.
-The flavo-glycosides in hepatica include quercimeritrin, isoquercitrin, and astragalin.
+The flavo-glycosides in hepatica include quercitrin, isoquercitrin, and astragalin.

-The plant must be prepared carefully prior to use, because the fresh plant contains the precursor ranunculins, which produce protoanemonines on contact with the skin and mucous membranes.
+The plant must be prepared carefully prior to use, because the fresh plant contains the precursor ranunculin, which produce protoanemonin on contact with the skin and mucous membranes.
 These compounds can cause blisters, which heal slowly.
 Severe irritation of the digestive tract follows ingestion of the unprocessed plant.